 Example: You’re in an on-and off-again relationship and in-between you date other people.
 It’s been that way for years, and it’s clear nothing is ever going to change.

-In short, if someone asks you if you are in a relationship, and your answer (whether you think it or say it aloud) is:, “It’s complicated”, it’s most likely that you are in a situationship not a relationship (yet).
+In short, if someone asks you if you are in a relationship, and you answer, “It’s complicated”.
+It’s most likely that you are in a situationship not a relationship (yet).

 But just because “It’s complicated” doesn’t mean it’s doomed.
 Some situationships develop into full fledged relationships with the right environment that allows for trust, emotional safety and emotional security, and love to grow and flourish.